The Theory of Producing

 for heating - and today is is more or less required that you therefore

-invest in heat recovery solution when designing and adapting the steam
+invest in flash steam heat recovery solutions when designing and adapting the steam

-Both the heat and feed water losses can be reduced and sometime fully
+The heat and feed water losses can not only be reduced, sometime its fully

-eliminated by investing in special heat recovery features, preferable
+eliminated by investing in "smart" heat recovery features, preferable

 where you utilise a static height and gravity in a self-controlled